Using Fortanix Data Security Manager for MongoDB Client-Side Field-Level Encryption

 5.6 Generating a Certificate

 Run the following OpenSSL command to generate a self-signed certificate.
-This certificate will be used later to authenticate the Fortanix DSM with MongoDB client and HTTP client:
+This certificate will be used later to authenticate the Fortanix DSM with the MongoDB client and HTTP client:

 openssl req -newkey rsa:2048 -nodes -keyout private.key -x509 -days 365 -out certificate.crt